madhu1/redis_exercise/README.md

 # [5] Insert into redis numbers 1-100 and return them in reverse order

 1. Python code to connect and insert numbers into redis
-2. Used list and used rpush and rpop to insert and retrieve the number
+2. Used list and used rpush and rpop to insert and retrieve the numbers
-3. After use, delete the redis list so that next time new list is created.
+3. After use, delete the redis list so that next time new list is created in the testing phase.